apache/cordova-docs/docs/en/edge/cordova/media/media.pause.md

 Description
 -----------

-Function `media.pause` is a synchronous function that pauses playing an audio file.
+The `media.pause` method executes synchronously, and pauses playing an audio file.

 Supported Platforms
 -------------------